Himalayan Trekking Packing List

 8. Personal Care and Toiletries

 Hygiene: At altitude and with the increased physical exertion, you’ll be sweating more.
-Basic items like soap, toothpaste, and wet wipes keep your body clean and prevent infections.
+Some of the basic things that you have such as soap, toothpaste, and wet tissues help keep your body clean to avoid any sort of infection.

-Health: Cold and dry air in the mountains may promote skin dryness and chapped lips.
-Moisturizers, lip balms, and sunscreen protect your skin from harsh weather conditions and help avoid issues such as frostbite.
+Health: The cold and dry mountain air might cause skin dryness, chapped lips, etc. Moisturizers, lip balm, sunscreen help your skin against the harsh weather conditions and also help in avoiding problems such as frostbite.

 Comfort: These are personal care products, including deodorant, hand sanitizers, and travel-sized shampoos, that help a person feel fresh and confident even when they’re very far from civilization.
 Some of them are-